hanyin88/DRG-LLaMA/README.md

 ## Running the models
-We provided llama_single.py and llama_two.py, which implement fine-tuning of the LLaMA model using Lora with single label and two-label approach, respectively.
+We provided llama_single.py and llama_two.py, which implement fine-tuning of LLaMA with LoRA for the single label and two-label approaches of DRGs prediction, respectively.
 We largely adopted the framework from https://github.com/tloen/alpaca-lora.

 Example usaige:
 ```